jlguenego/lexer/README.md

 ## Thanks

 - Thanks to https://refactoring.guru/ for helping me to refactor code, trying to produce something understandable for the non expert.
+- Thanks to the other lexers I have visited on github.
+Specially the [chevrotain](https://github.com/SAP/chevrotain) lexer.

 ## Author